AlgoMathITMO/SynEvaRecSimulator/README.md

 It is observed in our experiments that (i) the procedure is an effective tool to see what one may expect from the simulation on real-world data, (ii) the consistency  of RS performance ranking depend on the data considered and even the sample size used for RS training.

+## Structure
+The repository has the following folders:
+  - data.
+Contains the real-world dataset. (see Data section)
+  - data_generators.
+Contains synthetic data generators
+  - modules.
+Contains sourse code of the models used duting experiments.
+  - notebooks.
+Contains experiments (see Experiments section).
+  - synthetic_data.
+Contains synthetic datasets.

+ Besides this, there are two Jupyter notebooks with work example of the models used duting experiments.

 ## Data
 We use two types of datasets in the study:
  - Validation data.
 The Validation dataset contains 1,000 users and 100 items (both with attributes), and 100,000 user-item responses (i.e. the data is complete).